-OTP memory programming takes place through a combination of Cypress software integrated with the manufacturing test software and code embedded in CYW20713 firmware.
+OTP memory programming takes place through a combination of Cypress software integrated with the manufacturing test software and code embedded in CYW20715 firmware.

 Programming the OTP requires a 3.3V supply.
 The OTP programming supply comes from the VDDO pin.
 The OTP power supply can be as low as 1.8V in order to read the OTP contents.
-OTP_DIS is brought out to a pin on the WLBGA package but not on the FPBGA package, and is internally pulled low.
+OTP_DIS is brought out to a pin on the WLBGA package.
 If the OTP_DIS pin is left floating or externally pulled low, then the OTP will be enabled. if the OTP_DIS pins is externally pulled high, then the OTP will be disabled.